-The EU selfsufficiency increased in 2012 The self-sufficiency rate, which is the ratio of EU production (catches and aquaculture) and the total apparent consumption of the EU market, registered a rise between 2011 and 2012, moving from 44% to 44,5%.
+The self-sufficiency rate, which is the ratio of EU production (catches and aquaculture) and the total apparent consumption of the EU market, registered a rise between 2011 and 2012, moving from 44% to 44,5%.
 This means that the capability of EU to feed its internal demand with its production increased in 2012.